agMark/OM2/Readme.md

-# 802 Owner's Manual
+# Owner's Manual Environment

-The Repository is for the 802 Owner's Manual in html/xml format.
+The Repository is for editing the Air Tractor Owner's Manuals in html/xml format.

 Please contact Mark for access to modify the files in this repository.